 Well there you have it friends!
 Do you have other questions about the Cricut Maker?
 If so, please feel free to leave them in the comments!
 Here’s one last look at my fun “night in” gift basket idea!

 The fun part about this gift is that it’s super easy to customize how you’d like it!
 Pick designs you like, treats you like, and entertainment you like and your friends will be sure to love it.
+If you’re thinking of getting a Cricut machine, hopefully this Cricut Maker review has helped you with your decision!
 Happy holidays! xo,

 This is a sponsored conversation written by me on behalf of Cricut .
 The opinions and text are all mine.